In association with:

-Professor John Davies is Chief Researcher in BT’s Applied Research department, where he leads a team focussed on Internet of Things technologies.
+Professor John Davies is Chief Researcher in BT’s Applied Research department, where he leads a team focused on IoT technologies.
 He is also a Visiting Professor at the Open University and University of Hull, UK.
 His current research interests include the application of IoT and semantic technologies to smart cities, smart energy grids, business intelligence and information integration.

 John co-wrote the Hypercat IoT standard and is a frequent speaker at industry conferences.
-He has authored over 100 scientific publications and is the inventor of several patents, and is a Fellow of the British Computer Society and a Chartered Engineer.
+He has authored more than 100 scientific publications, is the inventor of several patents and i a Fellow of the British Computer Society and a Chartered Engineer.

 Matt Hatton is a respected commentator and technology industry expert with over 20 years’ experience at the cutting edge of technology research and consulting.
 He is a thought leader in digital transformation and IoT, and widely quoted in trade publications and a frequent speaker at conferences.